Rescue and recovery effort after the September 11 attacks on the World Trade Center: Civil Air Patrol

 Immediately following the attacks, members of the Civil Air Patrol (CAP) were called up to help respond.
-Northeast Region placed their region personnel and assets on alert mere moments after they learned of the attack.
+Northeast Region placed its personnel and assets on alert moments after learning of the attack.
 With the exception of CAP, civilian flights were grounded by the Federal Aviation Administration.
-CAP flew aerial reconnaissance missions over Ground Zero, to provide detailed analysis of the wreckage and to aid in recovery efforts, including transportation of blood donations.
+CAP flew aerial reconnaissance missions over Ground Zero in order to provide detailed analysis of the wreckage and aid in recovery efforts, including transportation of blood donations.

 National Guard

 Elements of the New York Army National Guard's 1-101st Cavalry (Staten Island), 258th Field Artillery, 442nd Military Police Company, and 69th Infantry Regiment based in Manhattan were the first military force to secure Ground Zero on September 11.
 The 69th Infantry's armory on Lexington Avenue became the Family Information Center to assist persons in locating missing family members.

 The National Guard supplemented the NYPD and FDNY, with 2,250 guard members on the scene by the next morning.
 Eventually thousands of New York Army and Air National Guardsmen participated in the rescue/recovery efforts.
 They conducted site security at the WTC, and at other locations.
 They provided the NYPD with support for traffic control, and they participated directly in recovery operations providing manpower in the form of "bucket brigades" sorting through the debris by hand.

 Additionally service members provided security at a variety of location throughout the city and New York State to deter further attacks and reassure the public.

 Members of the Air National Guard's 109th Airlift Wing out of Scotia, and Syracuse's 174th Fighter Wing immediately responded to New York City, setting up camp at places such as Fort Hamilton.
 Mostly civil engineers, firefighters and military police, they greatly aided in the clean-up effort.
 F-16s from the 174th Fighter Wing also ramped up their flying sorties and patrolled the skies.

 The New Jersey National Guard assisted the New York National Guard's efforts following the attacks.